1millionwomentotech/toolkitten/summer-of-code/week-10/day1.md

 * https://www.cgtrader.com/free-3d-models
 * My personal favourite https://grabcad.com/

+### Import unity packages
+GvrReticlePointer
+### Good practices :
+ * Organize your Asset folders : You can create folders with any name you like, **Keep in mind** there are some names that are reserved by unity : https://docs.unity3d.com/Manual/ScriptCompileOrderFolders.html
+ * A good habit is to start a project always creating the folders *Models*, *Prefabs* , *Scenes* , *Scripts*
+ * Keep Scripts at the Scripts folder (or *Editor* for more advanced configurations)

-#### Customizing materials
+#### If we have time - Customizing materials
 * Standart shader
 * Textures : An overview
  <br /> This requires UVs previusly generated with the model

 #### Deploy in emulator

+#### Summary
+We created our first VR app for google CardBoard !! :D :D Congratulations
 ### Homework

-Install all the Tools adn download some obj or make your own so that on day 2 we can start installing our apps :)
+* Setting up all the tools can be a lot of work, sometimes unexpected issues can come across: <br />
+ Install all the Tools .
+Get a simple app running on your device or emulator

-- Create design in tinkerCAD and share the link
+* Create design in tinkerCAD and share the link

 ## Author
 Discord ID : Mara Catalina Ag_Ca[GOLD]
 github : maguileracanon

+// It took me 15 min to build the app once the tools were installed